-- Highland Park City Records; and local collections documenting business, progressive and vocational education in the late 19th and early 20th centuries, cultural life, and photography.
+- Highland Park City Records; and local collections documenting architecture, business, progressive and vocational education in the late 19th and early 20th centuries, cultural life, and photography.

-- Jesse Lowe Smith Photographic Botany Collection
+- Jesse Lowe Smith Collections

 - Ravina Festival programs

-- Local Artifacts
+- Artifacts and Artwork

 In 2010 the Society became the recipient of an $86,000 Basic Processing and Preservation Planning Project matching grant from the National Historical Publications and Records Commission, the granting agency of the National Archives and Records Administration.
 This grant has allowed us to focus on organizing, preserving and making the Collections accessible to the public online.